 Remarriage can mark an exciting new chapter in life.
-It can also, however, create some tricky estate planning issues.
+It can also, however, create some tricky estate planning after remarriage issues.
 Have you considered how you can assure your assets end up where you want them after your death?
-Let us discuss seven questions to ask before updating your estate plan after remarriage.
+Let us discuss seven questions to ask before updating your plan.

 1. How can I make sure my children are not passed over should I die before my spouse?
 If you have children from your first marriage and you die intestate, which means you die without a will or trust, there may be a chance everything will pass to your current spouse, who may then leave everything to his or her children, bypassing yours.
 There may be several estate planning options to protect your children.
 For instance, a revocable trust can provide for you during your lifetime and then dictate the distribution of assets following your death.

 2. How can my spouse and I divide our joint assets between the children from our first marriages?
 When both you and your new spouse have children from prior marriages and have acquired joint assets, there may be several options for division of the joint assets following both of your deaths including equal division among all children or splitting equally between the spouses, who then distribute their half to their children.